ClayNdugga/youtube-comments/README.md

 - **Spotify API**: External service used for song searches and data retrieval.
 - **YouTube Data API**: Fetches video and comment data from YouTube.

-## Scalability and Fault Tolerance

-- **Serverless Architecture**: Automatically scales with the workload, reducing the need to manage infrastructure.
-- **Stateless Functions**: Lambda functions are stateless, enhancing scalability and reliability.
-- **Concurrency Controls**: Manages concurrency levels to prevent resource exhaustion.
-- **Auto Scaling for DynamoDB**: Adjusts read/write capacities based on demand.
-- **SQS Queues**: Decouples system components, allowing each part to scale independently.

 ## Error Handling and Idempotency

 - **Idempotent Lambda Functions**: Functions can be safely retried without causing inconsistent states.
-- **Retries and Backoff Policies**: Configured to handle transient errors and throttling issues.
 - **Dead-Letter Queues**: Messages that can't be processed after retries are moved to a dead-letter queue for manual investigation.
 - **Logging and Monitoring**: CloudWatch collects logs for debugging and performance monitoring.